SmartBeansGoe/sandbox/README.md

 - the Docker container sometimes seems not to want to respond to `SIGINT`.
 However, `docker stop` always does.
 - `isolate` allows a maximum of 999 environments at a time.
 For their management a semaphore is used
 - `isolate` is very restrictive by default.
 If something does not work, this is a good starting point.
 Examples: multiple processes, RAM, access to other programs/devices
+- this repo is a (mostly anonymized) public release copy.
+The real repo is not public and this repo might not always be up to date.